-System (3) was based on empirical correlations calculated from the raw data itself.
+System (4) was based on empirical correlations calculated from the raw data itself.
 Mean values by-speaker were calculated for each feature of each parameter.
 A Spearman correlation matrix was then generated to identify features which correlate for this population.
 A conservative (i.e. low) accept-reject threshold of r = 0.25 was chosen to determine the independence/dependence of pairs of parameters.
 Such a conservative threshold was used to capture all of the meaningful correlations in the data, even if this meant assuming some features were correlated when they were not.
 Hierarchical cluster analysis was then used to arrange pairs of features according to the strength of their correlation.
 Starting with the strongest correlations, the feature with the best validity (i.e. lowest Cllr) was chosen for further consideration in the system.
 The outcome of this was ten features with the best validity, which were also empirically shown to be uncorrelated.
 The resulting system consisted of:

-f0 (mean)

-LTFD (F3 & F4)

-UH (F1)

-UM (F2)

-word-initial /t/ (VOT & closure duration)
+f0 (mean), LTFD (F3 & F4) , UH (F1), UM (F2), word-initial /t/ (VOT & closure duration), /a ɔː/ (F2), and /uː/: (F3)

-/a ɔː/ (F2)

-/uː/: F3

-As in systems (1) and (2), the LRs from these individual features were combined using simple multiplication to generate OLRs.
+As with the other systems, the LRs from these individual features were combined using simple multiplication to generate OLRs.

 2.5.
 Evaluation

-The three systems were compared in terms of the magnitude of the OLRs produced which had been converted to log LRs (LLRs) using a base-10 logarithm.
+The four systems were compared in terms of the magnitude of the OLRs which had been converted to log LRs (LLRs) using a base-10 logarithm.
 Since the distributions of LLRs are generally skewed, the median was used as a measure of the central tendency.
-The validity of the three systems was compared based on the Cllr calculated using the OLRs.
+The validity of the four systems was compared using the Cllr for the OLRs.

 3. Results

-Figure 1 displays the tippet plot of calibrated OLRs for each of the three front-end systems tested.
-Predictably, the highest magnitude SS and DS OLRs were produced by system (1) where all of the parameters were included and considered independent of one another.
-Compared with the median SS OLLR of +9.34 produced by system (1), the system (3) SS median was seven orders of magnitude weaker while the system (3) median was five orders of magnitude weaker.
+Figure 1 displays the tippett plot of calibrated overall log10 LRs (OLLRs) for each of the four systems tested.
+The largest differences were found between the naïve Bayes (1) and mean-based (2) systems, while the outputs of Systems (3) and (4) were very similar.
+Predictably, the highest magnitude SS and DS OLRs were produced by System (1) where all of the parameters were included and considered independent of one another.
+Compared with the median SS OLLR of +6.6 produced by System (1), the System (2) SS median was six orders of magnitude weaker while the medians based on theoretical (3) and empirical (4) correlations were four orders of magnitude weaker.

-Figure 1: Tippett plot of calibrated OLRs from the three systems using different front-end techniques to account for correlations between parameters.